 They may not share these challenges with you, but they have them nevertheless.
 Maybe the issues that you provide solutions for are not on the top of the agenda just now, but that doesn’t mean that they are not interested in learning how to deal with them and build relationships with resources that can help them when they are ready to take action.

 By continuously offering insight on the pain side of your customers’ business issues you can build relationships with your potential customers and nurture these until the time comes where they are prepared to take action and allocate funds to acquire and implement a solution.

-If your company is not not capable of providing such assets for you to use in your outbound lead generation efforts, then you will fail.
-If you have nothing to offer the 90% of your target audience that are not in the vendor selection stage then how will you build and nurture a relationship?
+If your company is not capable of providing such assets for you to use in your outbound lead generation efforts, then you will fail.
+If you have nothing to offer the 90% of your target audience that is not in the vendor selection stage then how will you build and nurture a relationship?

 Starting a conversation by claiming that you are awesome, your company is awesome and your products/services are awesome will kill any relationship up front.